-If there is a time lag between the time you place your order and the moment it is executed, your order may not be executed at the price you expected.
+If there is a time lag between the time you place your order and the moment it is executed, your order may not be executed at the price you expected (improve or get worse).
 Ensure your internet signal strength is sufficient before trading.

-The Terms and Policies section of our website contains important information regarding your account.
+The 'terms and agreements' section of our website contains important information regarding your account.
 You should ensure that you are familiar with all the terms and policies that apply to your account.